This page lists some of the major grant givers for churches, chapels and meeting houses in the UK.

 Funds the demolition and rebuilding of churches, church extensions and upgrades, building purchase to convert to churches from schools, pubs etc., and capital projects from local charities.

-This is an umbrella network for a range of social outreach and action projects.
+This is an umbrella network for a range of social outreach and action projects and often have micro grants available to set up new initiatives.
 Their series of webinars hosted during the Coronavirus lockdown are also full of useful information for meeting the needs of your local community.

 Local Community Foundations are a good source of local knowledge, knowledge of local funders, and indeed funds.
 Find your local foundation via the UK Community Foundations.